oracle/truffleruby/doc/contributor/interop.md

 Ruby strings and symbols are unboxable to Java strings.

-A call from Ruby to a foreign language using `NEW`, `EXECUTE`, `INVOKE`, `READ`, or `WRITE`, that has Ruby strings or symbols as arguments, will convert each Ruby string or symbol argument to a Java string.
+A call from Ruby to a foreign language using `NEW`, `EXECUTE`, `INVOKE`, `READ`, `WRITE`, or `UNBOX`, that has Ruby strings or symbols as arguments, will convert each Ruby string or symbol argument to a Java string.
 You can avoid this conversion for `EXECUTE` using `Truffle::Interop.execute_without_conversion`, and for `UNBOX` using `Truffle::Interop.unbox_without_conversion`.

+`Truffle::Interop.keys` converts Java string key names to Ruby strings, so it also has a `Truffle::Interop.keys_without_conversion` equivalent.

 A call from Ruby to a foreign language using `NEW`, `EXECUTE`, `INVOKE`, `READ`, `WRITE`, or `UNBOX`, that returns a Java string will convert the returned string